- 1 Who was Andy Warhol?

 Routine surgery?
 Over-hydration & Other factors

 It is hard to pin the blame on over-hydration alone as what might have caused the artist’s death.
 It could also be the operation itself that put a strain on Warhol’s heart.
 There are other factors too that could have played a part in Warhol’s heart failure.
-Based on the majority of reports about the death of the artist, it was caused by “ventricular fibrillation,” which is linked to cardiac arrest.
+Based on most reports about the artist’s death, it was caused by “ventricular fibrillation,” which is linked to cardiac arrest.

 Drugs / Speed

-There were also some claims that Warhol was taking speed, a form of synthetic drugs.
+Some claimed that Warhol took speed, a form of synthetic drugs.
 However, that is highly unlikely because amphetamine-based drugs are usually subscribed to individuals with behavioral conditions like Attention Deficit Disorder.
 They typically don’t cause long-lasting physical problems, including the amphetamine-based medications given to children who have ADD and are over six years old, for example, Dexedrine.

 The mistake of the hospital